Back

 Step 4: Multiply by 1 in the form of the conversion factor that cancels out the unwanted units.

-We know that we need to change seconds to minutes to hours and meters to kilometers.
-We need to decide which conversion factors will allow us to do that.
+You know that you need to change seconds to minutes to hours and meters to kilometers.
+You need to decide which conversion factors will allow you to do that.

 \(\displaystyle \frac{11\:\text{m}}{1\:\text{sec}}\:\times\:?\:\times\:?\:\times\:?\:=\frac{?\:\text{km}}{?\:\text{hour}}\)

-Note that we chose the conversion factors that will enable us to cancel out the existing units and change them to the desired units.
-(For example, seconds is in the bottom of our original fraction, so we chose the conversion factor with seconds in the top so they will cancel out, etc.)
+Note that you chose the conversion factors that will enable you to cancel out the existing units and change them to the desired units.
+(For example, seconds is in the bottom of the original fraction, so you chose the conversion factor with seconds in the top so they will cancel out, etc.)

 \(\displaystyle \frac{11\:\text{m}}{1\:\text{sec}}\times\frac{60\:\text{sec}}{1\:\text{min}}\times\frac{60\:\text{min}}{1\:\text{hour}}\times\frac{1\:\text{km}}{1000\:\text{m}}\)